alanliska/xtb-for-phreeqc-plus/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1002%2Fwcms.1493-blue)](https://doi.org/10.1002/wcms.1493)
 [![Github Downloads All Releases](https://img.shields.io/github/downloads/grimme-lab/xtb/total)](https://github.com/grimme-lab/xtb/releases)

+#### This is the XTB fork used in the mobile app PHREEQC plus ####

+# Changes in this fork #

+* all source files containing function ieee substituted by huge() function

+* readmo.f
+added the stamp defining the release

+# Compilation #

+mkdir build
+cd build
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libblas.a/and/liblapack.a/and/static_python_libs
+export PATH=$PATH:/path/to/include
+rm CMakeCache.txt
+cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install -DBLAS_LIBRARIES=/path/to/libblas.a -DLAPACK_LIBRARIES=/path/to/liblapack.a -DWITH_OpenMP=FALSE -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DFETCHCONTENT_FULLY_DISCONNECTED=ON
+open link.txt files and if they contain -lpython3.9, substitute by path/to/libpython3.7m.a and add -pie -fPIC make install

+####

-This is the offical repository of the `xtb` program package developed by the Grimme group in Bonn.
+This is fork of the official repository of the `xtb` program package developed by the Grimme group in Bonn.

 <div align="center">
 <img src="./assets/logo/xtb.svg" alt="Extended Tight Binding" width="220">